Is Special K Cereal Healthy? What the Label Really Tells You

 Here’s what you’re getting in every 30g bowl of Special K Original:

-- Sugar: 4.5g – that’s just over a teaspoon of sugar per portion.
-But let’s be honest: most of us pour more than 30g into a bowl, so the sugar can quickly add up if you’re not careful.
+• Sugar: 4.5g – that’s just over a teaspoon per 30g portion, or about 15g of sugar per 100g of cereal.
+It’s not the worst, but most of us pour more than 30g into a bowl, so the sugar can quickly add up if you’re not careful.

 Special K is also fortified with vitamins and minerals, which is a plus.
 One portion gives you around half (50%) of your recommended daily amount of vitamin D, thiamine (B1), riboflavin (B2), and folic acid.